π΅πͺ Peru

 Lima β The City of Kings

-Lima, known as the “City of Kings,” is a vibrant metropolis that blends rich historical heritage with modern life.
-Founded in 1535 by Spanish conquistador Francisco Pizarro, Lima stands as a testament to the fusion of diverse cultures, particularly its indigenous and Spanish influences, shaping its unique identity today.
+Lima, often called the “City of Kings,” is a lively city where history and modern life come together.
+Founded in 1535 by Spanish conquistador Francisco Pizarro, Lima reflects a mix of cultures, especially its indigenous and Spanish roots, shaping the city’s identity today.

 π Timeline of Lima